Migrant crisis: Some workers ‘lost patience’ and started walking, claims Amit Shah

 The Indian Railways had made it clear in a May 2 order that the tickets would be printed and handed to state governments, which would then collect the ticket fare from the passengers and hand this to the Railways.

 But after Gandhi and parties such as the Rashtriya Janata Dal said they would pay for migrants, political squabbling ensued.
-The BJP and the government then attempted to claim that the fault was of the states, and Congress ones in particular, because the Centre was paying for 85% of the fare, and asking the state government to contribute just 15%.
+The BJP and the central government then attempted to claim that the fault was of the states, and Congress ones in particular, because the Centre was paying for 85% of the fare, and asking the state government to contribute just 15%.
 It also claimed that Congress states were the only ones charging migrant workers for travel.
 There was, however, no order showing that the Centre was paying 85% of the fare.

 Also read: